-3 House committees subpoena Secretary of State Pompeo for Ukraine docs as part of impeachment inquiry
+House committees subpoena Pompeo for Ukraine documents as part of impeachment inquiry

-The Democratic chairs of three House committees have subpoenaed Secretary of State Mike Pompeo for Ukraine documents they say pertain to the impeachment inquiry of President Trump, according to a letter submitted to the State Department on Friday.
+The Democratic chairs of three House committees subpoenaed Secretary of State Mike Pompeo Friday for documents related to Ukraine that they say pertain to the impeachment inquiry of President Trump.

-The committees -- Foreign Affairs, Intelligence and Oversight and Reform -- first requested a laundry list of documents on Sept.
+The chairmen of the House Foreign Affairs, Intelligence and Oversight committees initially requested a laundry list of documents on Sept.
 9 and sent a follow-up letter on Monday.

-"Your failure or refusal to comply with the subpoena shall constitute evidence of obstruction of the House's impeachment inquiry," wrote Reps.
-Adam Schiff, D-Calif.; Eliot Engel, D-N.Y.; and Elijah Cummings, D-Md.
+"Your failure or refusal to comply with the subpoena shall constitute evidence of obstruction of the House's impeachment inquiry," wrote Intelligence chairman Adam Schiff, D-Calif.; Foreign Affairs chairman Eliot Engel, D-N.Y.; and Oversight chairman Elijah Cummings, D-Md.

-The chairmen initially asked for State Department correspondence and documents from Jan.
+The chairmen initially asked for State Department correspondence and documents dating from Jan.
 20, 2017, to the present.
-The documents relate to reports that Trump pressed to withhold military aid as a means of motivating Ukrainian officials to investigate 2020 election rival Joe Biden, his son Hunter and the Bidens' business activity in Ukraine.
+The documents relate to reports that Trump pressed Ukrainian officials to investigate potential 2020 election rival Joe Biden, his son Hunter and the Bidens' business activity in Ukraine.

-They also demanded any copies of the transcript of Trump's July 25 controversial call with Ukrainian President Volodymyr Zelensky, and a list of State Department officials who might have been involved with the conversation, according to the letter.
+The Democratic lawmakers also demanded any copies of the transcript of Trump's July 25 controversial call with Ukrainian President Volodymyr Zelensky, and a list of State Department officials who might have been involved with the conversation, according to the letter.
 The chairmen are additionally requesting any State Department records about Rudy Giuliani, Trump's personal attorney, and any records that relate to U.S. military aid to Ukraine.

-They said Pompeo has until next Friday, Oct.
+They said Pompeo has until Oct.
 4, to comply with the requests.

-The chairmen also scheduled depositions for five State Department officials as part of their impeachment inquiry, according to another letter sent Friday.

-Former Ambassador to Ukraine Marie Yovanovitch, U.S. Special Representative for Ukraine Negotiations Kurt Volker, Deputy Assistant Secretary George Kent, Counselor T. Ulrich Brechbuhl and U.S. Ambassador to the European Union Gordon Sondland are slated to appear separately between Wednesday and Oct.
-10.
+In a separate letter, the chairmen notified Pompeo that they had scheduled depositions for five State Department officials between Oct.
+2 and Oct.
+10. Those officials are former Ambassador to Ukraine Marie Yovanovitch, U.S. Special Representative for Ukraine Negotiations Kurt Volker, Deputy Assistant Secretary George Kent, Counselor T. Ulrich Brechbuhl and U.S. Ambassador to the European Union Gordon Sondland.

 "The failure of any of these department employees to appear for their scheduled depositions shall constitute evidence of obstruction of the House's impeachment inquiry," the chairmen said.

-Trump has called the new House probe, centering on Ukraine, "another witch hunt," and has repeatedly said his call with Zelensky was "perfect."
-He has adamantly denied withholding aid from Ukraine to motivate a Biden family inquiry.
+Trump has called the impeachment probe, which centers on his police toward Ukraine, "another witch hunt," and has repeatedly said his call with Zelensky was "perfect."
+He has also adamantly denied withholding military aid from the Eastern European country as a condition of a probe of the Bidens.

 He pushed back against media reports questioning his call with Ukraine again on Friday, tweeting, "If that perfect phone call with the President of Ukraine Isn’t considered appropriate, then no future President can ever again speak to another foreign leader!"